 (Part 1: “Some Pretty Good Work”)

 Shhh.
-The angels Sanguinet and Staats are in Heaven, remembering some of the buildings they designed.
+The angels Sanguinet and Staats are in Heaven, remembering some of the buildings they designed in Fort Worth.
 Let’s listen in:

 Sanguinet (peering down at downtown Fort Worth): “Carl, you and I designed Fort Worth’s first ‘skyscrapers,’ although today they don’t look very tall, especially from way up here.”